manpreetdash/manpreetdash.github.io/about.md

 Deep-tech shifts the market when someone architects its leap from technology and proof-of-concept to product/platform.
 I’m drawn to technologies that feel “too early” until they’re inevitable - and to teams that turn them into reality.

-I first turned a research-grade industrial fluid sensor into a commercial product adopted across 15+ industry verticals, stitching product (hardware), software, supply chain and go-to-market from zero.
-Later, I framed and launched the still-nascent field of AI security within a corporate venture, building the motions that won its earliest enterprise champions and entered the public-policy discourse.
-Most recently, I worked with a Fortune 100 innovative software division on growth & transformation to redirect executive strategy toward domain-led platforms, aligning portfolio, GTM and M&A around bold deep-tech bets.

 Builder, operator, evangelist, strategist - four lenses, one pursuit: making frontier ideas in AI, cybersecurity and industrial automation/SaaS change the world.

 I'm always happy to grab a coffee or a zoom!